open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.2/deployment/upgrade/upgrade-prerequisites.md

 ERROR: Elasticsearch exited unexpectedly
 ```

-In order to move forward, you can remove volumes / delete the indexes directly from your search instances.
+In order to move forward, **you must remove volumes or delete the indexes** directly from your search instances.
 Note that
-OpenMetadata stores everything in the database, so indexes can be recreated directly from the UI.
+OpenMetadata stores everything in the database, so indexes can be recreated from the UI.
 We will
 show you how in the [Post-Upgrade Steps](/deployment/upgrade#reindex).

 ### Helm Chart Values